 High consumption of garlic lowered rates of ovarian, colorectal, and other cancers, says a research review in the Journal of Clinical Nutrition.
 A Japanese clinical trial also found that after a year of taking aged garlic extract supplements, people with a history of colon polyps saw a reduction in the size and number of the precancerous growths detected by their doctors.

-The Cardiff University HERBAL MEDICINE course begins next January and runs for 8 Saturday sessions through till June.
-If you’d like more details, go here HERBAL
+The Cardiff University HERBAL MEDICINE course is currently unavailable for booking but if you’d like more details, go here HERBAL

 All health content on southwaleslife.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.